 North Queens TV White Space Trials

-Pretty Mary Lake link an example of how we could bring service into a remote community
+Pretty Mary Lake link 14km NLOS with throughput in excess of 27.0Mbps, an example of how we could bring service into a remote community

 These trials are being conducted by the North Queens Business Hub of Caledonia, Nova Scotia to study the range and efficacy of TVWS (Television White Space) hardware and are funded by the Canadian Internet Registration Authority (CIRA).

 1) Propagation tests in various foliage and terrain.